nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

     - public
 ```

-Review the official documentation for the [`rules`](https://docs.gitlab.com/ee/ci/yaml/#rules) keyword and the [predefined variables](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html) to limit the job `pages` to run when...
+## Task 1: Control job execution

-- the pipeline was triggered by a push event AND
+Use the `rules` keyword to limit when the new job `pages` is executed.
+The conditions should allow the job to run, when the pipeline was triggered by a push event and the change was applied to the default branch.

-- the change applied to the default branch
+See the official documentation for the [`rules`](https://docs.gitlab.com/ee/ci/yaml/#rules) keyword and the [predefined variables](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html).

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.